DailyInvestors/Course_Sheets/HTML/README.md

 Note: We appreciate and and all Donations for our Work.
 We are also up for Investors and Sponsors.
 Our other account is setup for this, will eventually make this one all the same.
 Thank You and God Bless

+If you wish to have your Company Logo here, or your name in Every License pleae Contact US through GitHub.
+Thank you.